Jacob Keller and Walter Thompson

 The attention was the implicit content.
 Walter listened.
 He looked at Jacob when Jacob spoke.
 He remembered the specific things Jacob had said in previous visits and brought them up unprompted.
 He noticed when Jacob arrived with a fresh injury or a particularly bad day at school and adjusted the visit’s tone without pressing for explanation.
 He did not psychoanalyze.
 He did not therapize.
 He simply paid attention in the way attention had been entirely absent from the rest of Jacob’s daily life.
 The cumulative effect across the school year was the effect of a kind of nervous-system rest Jacob had not previously known was possible—the rest of being in the presence of an adult who was not a threat, an obligation, or a test.

 His pedagogical catchphrase—“I’m just teaching you the formalities.
-You already got what matters, and that’s something can’t nobody teach”—is canon to the The Weight of Silence Chapter 1 retrospective passage and is the load-bearing line of his pedagogy.
+You already got what matters, and that’s something can’t nobody teach”—is the load-bearing line of his pedagogy.
 Walter’s frame was that Jacob’s musical gift preceded the instruction and would have existed regardless.
 The instruction’s job was not to create the gift but to give the gift the formal architecture that would let it travel.
 Jacob carried the line into his adult teaching practice and quoted it in interviews and masterclasses for the rest of his career.

 What Jacob did not, at fourteen, know he was bringing was the particular quality of attention that the household conditions at Robert’s had been training in him for years—the hypervigilant absorption of sensory and emotional information that became, when redirected from threat-detection to musical analysis, an unusually sharp musical perception.
 Walter noticed this within the first weeks.
 He commented on it once, in passing—Boy, you hear things most people miss—and did not elaborate.
 The comment lodged in Jacob’s memory for decades.